 In addition to access to the Textile Collection and CIFFI, FSAD students have the opportunity to compete for the Cornell Design Award and display their collections at the Cornell Fashion Collective Runway Show.
 2018 held the 34th running of the fashion show, which nearly 150 students participated in; with 29 student designers.

-Iowa State University, Ames, Iowa (top 5% of schools considered)
+Iowa State University (top 4.2% of schools being considered)

 Iowa State University (ISU or Iowa State) was officially established on March 22, 1858 as Iowa Agricultural College and Model Farm.
 The school, which is home to 36,660 students from more than 50 states and 100-plus countries, offers 100 majors across 10 colleges and schools.
 The College of Human Sciences is home to the Apparel, Events, and Hospitality Management (AESHM) Department, which offers 15 undergraduate majors.